Free Mulch. Why You Want It & Where to Get It

 Pathways: Pull weeds and place a few layers of newspaper or cardboard under about 5" of mulch to kill grass.
 Water deeply to kick-start the decomposition process.
 The cardboard or newspaper will biodegrade over time releasing nitrogen into the soil.

-The City of Chicago offers free mulch year-round at five locations.
-Mulch is available on a first come, first served basis from 6:30am to 2:00pm Monday-Friday.
+Mulch is available on a first-come, first-served basis from 6:30am to 2:00pm Monday-Friday.
 Take your own containers and shovels.

-This handy mulch calculator helps determine how much mulch you'll need.
+Use this handy mulch calculator to determine how much mulch you'll need.